ThomasPlattner/responsive-handin/README.md

 0. Run tests:
     pytest -v

+## Changelog
+- Articles stored in database and rendered with HTML templates
+- Articles created through HTML forms
+- ability to add categories: '/new-category'
+- '/manage' interface: ability to create, update, delete articles
+    - create: link to '/new'
+    - update: coming soon, see "Upcoming features"
+    - delete: coming soon, see "Upcoming features"

 ## Upcoming features
 - contact form
 - Intro to the author in /about
 - more media queries for articles and other sites
 - Categories of articles (placeholders for development purposes; e.g., vehicles, 2 wheels, 4 wheels, >4 wheels, ...)
-- Articles created through HTML forms
-- Articles stored in database and rendered with HTML templates
+- update articles: same form as when creating, but filled with existing database entries as default
+- delete article: call delete function
+- authentication
+- refactoring and more tests
+- secure file upload in html form